Hit testing, Moving objects

-In this part of the Java 2D programming tutorial, we will first talk about hit testing.
-We will show, how to determine, if we have clicked inside a shape on a panel.
-In the second example, we will create two shapes, that we can move with a mouse on the panel and resize them with a mouse wheel.
-In the last example, we will be resizing a rectangle with two controlling points.
+In this part of the Java 2D programming tutorial, we first talk about hit testing.
+We show how to determine if we have clicked inside a shape on a panel.
+In the second example, we create two shapes that we can move with a mouse on the panel and resize them with a mouse wheel.
+In the last example we be resizing a rectangle with two controlling points.

 Hit testing